augustoluiz/docker-commands/README.md

 * Initializing the iteractive mode on terminal.
 Here it's possible interact with terminal:

     ```
-    docker run -it ubuntu bash
+    docker run -it ubuntu
     ```

-* Starting an existent containter:
+* Initializing with iteractive mode on terminal and removing container after it was stopped:

     ```
+    docker run -it --rm ubuntu
+    ```

+* Starting an existent container:

+    ```
     docker start "container_name"
     ```

-* Stopping a containter that was running:
+* Stopping a container that was running:

     ```
     docker stop "container_name"